Wendall K. Harrington: Design career

 Harrington began her career as a projections designer on Broadway's 1979 production of They're Playing Our Song directed by Robert Moore and starring Robert Klein and Lucie Arnaz.
 That same year, she also designed Broadway's The Elephant Man, and the musical I Remember Mama.
 Throughout the years, she continued to serve as projection designer for shows, both on and off-Broadway and nationwide, notably The Will Rogers Follies, Disney's Beauty And The Beast, Company (1995 Rvival), Paul Simon's The Capeman, The Music Man, Children of a Lesser God, The Glass Menagerie, The Human Comedy, The Heidi Chronicles, Into the Woods, A Christmas Carol. and Grey Gardens.

 Harrington also designed Lincoln Center's productions of Four Baboons Adoring the Sun, Racing Demon and Hapgood.
-In 1983, she began designing for opera shows worldwide, such as The Photographer composed by Philip Glass at the (Brooklyn Academy of Music), The Magic Flute (Florence), Orfeo ed Euridice (Vienna and Zurich), and Benjamin Britten's Chamber opera The Turn of the Screw (Copenhagen), the Minnesota Opera's The Grapes of Wrath and the Metropolitan Opera's production of the opera Werther, by Jules Massenet.
+In 1983, she began designing for opera shows worldwide, such as The Photographer composed by Philip Glass at the (Brooklyn Academy of Music), The Magic Flute (Florence), Orfeo ed Euridice (Vienna and Zürich), and Benjamin Britten's Chamber opera The Turn of the Screw (Copenhagen), the Minnesota Opera's The Grapes of Wrath and the Metropolitan Opera's production of the opera Werther, by Jules Massenet.